 New Hampshire may well be ignored in 2028

 New Hampshire was once a closely divided battleground state in presidential elections.
-However, its battleground status was only borderline in 2020 and 2024.
+However, the state has been increasingly Democratic in presidential elections in recent years.
+As a result, its battleground status was only borderline in 2020 and 2024.